 Question No 1.
 After the reverse mortgage, your home no longer remains yours?

 The answer to this question is a straight, No!
 There is not even a little bit risk of foreclosure of the lender if you keep on paying the insurance premium, property tax and other expenses that a normal homeowner pays.
 Conversely, if you fail to pay these obligations, you are increasing the risk of your home foreclosure by the lender.

 Question No 2.
 After your (reverse mortgage holder) death your spouse becomes homeless?

 No!
-To avoid uncertainties in such situation, you must add your spouse as co-borrower in your reverse mortgage settlement.
+To avoid uncertainties in such a situation, you must add your spouse as a co-borrower in your reverse mortgage settlement.
 Nonetheless, even if your spouse is not a co-borrower, he/she can still live in that house if

 - Were married to the borrower